signaldatascience/R-curriculum/src/week5/day5/web-scraping-nlp.md

 Using a naive Bayes classifier for the task of filtering spam is one of the classic applications of machine learning, going [all the way back to 1998](http://robotics.stanford.edu/users/sahami/papers-dir/spam.pdf).
 Essentially, the idea is to classify spam probabilistically based on which words appear or don't appear in the email (without taking into account word frequency).

-* Read Paul Graham's essay [A Plan for Spam](http://www.paulgraham.com/spam.html), where he describes his improvements to the simplest naive Bayes spam filtration technique which substantially decreased the false positive rate, as well as [Better Bayesian Filtering](http://www.paulgraham.com/better.html), where he elaborates further on why his filtration method works better and on some additional improvements he made to it.

 Naive Bayes classification
 --------------------------